open-coffee/example-projects/starter-logging-example/README.md

 ```
 http://localhost:9000 (admin/admin)
 ```
-the graylogserver
-is available.
+the graylog server is available.
 Log in and configure an UDP Input:

 ```
 System -> Inputs ->  Select 'GELF UDP' -> 'Launch new input' with following configuration